-Through Georgia governor Brian Kemp’s executive order the board has been given the option to waive a portion of it’s rules to permit out-of-state telemental health.
+**Through Georgia governor Brian Kemp’s executive order the board has been given the option to waive a portion of it’s rules to permit out-of-state telemental health.
 Georgia’s Composite Board has waived certain aspects of out of state practice but this Georgia COVID rule is specific.
-Georgia’s executive order has been extended thru December 27 2021.
+Georgia’s executive order has been extended thru March 27 2022.

-New York Mental Health Professional licensing boards has extended their out-of-state telemental health policy.
+**New York Mental Health Professional licensing boards has extended their out-of-state telemental health policy.
 Governor Kathy Hochul extended the State of Emergency on 3/1/22 expiring 3/30/22.

 Step-By-Step Guide To Locating Current State COVID Policies.

 1) Do a search for the other state’s licensing board.
 Use terms like ‘florida counseling board’ or ‘wisconsin social work board’.

 2) On the search engine or Google result, look for a website that is a .gov.
 Most likely this will link you to primary source state board information.
 Don’t use a third party site like ‘weknowboardrulescovid.com’.